giserh/PySlope/README.md

     delimiter = ',()':

 Will not work.

-    data_file = slope_profile.elev
-            This option is simple.. just type in the file name of your raw data.. without any quotes.

     circle_data = 0,0,3 (x,y, radius) or 0,0,(1,2) - (x,y,(a,b))
             Pay attention to the syntax here.
 The program allows you to set your circle_data to be either a perfect